Gastro-Esophageal Reflux (GERD) & Laryngopharyngeal Reflux (LPR)

 - Speech-Language Pathologist (SLP) who specializes in voice can evaluate for LPR symptoms and help treat the voice related issues.

 - Speech-Language Pathologist (SLP) who specializes in swallowing can watch you eat and drink during a videofluoroscopic swallow study (VFSS) or fiberoptic endoscopic evaluation of swallowing (FEES) in order to rule-out difficulty swallowing through the mouth and throat (oral and pharyngeal phases of the swallow).
 (See also the blog: “How do I know I need a swallow study?“) This is important as there are many reasons that people feel food getting “stuck” in the “throat” or “food tube.”
 The SLP can really help with the differential diagnosis process.
-The VFSS can evaluate the upper esophageal sphincter (UES), as well as scan the esophagus to see if food and liquid get stuck in the esophagus and come back up into the throat and airway.
+The VFSS can evaluate the upper esophageal sphincter (UES), as well as scan the esophagus to see if food, liquid or pills are getting stuck in the esophagus and come back up into the throat and airway.
 The evaluation by the SLP can give you a peace of mind that you are not likely going to choke/asphyxiate, as the problem may be lower down.
 The SLP provides thorough education and can even show you the videos to make sure you understand your situation.
 Your goal is likely to enjoy eating and drinking without discomfort, risks and fear.
 The SLP can give you functional strategies immediately to help you meet that goal.

 What can I do about this reflux?

 - There are many reasons why your lower esophageal sphincter (LES) may not be doing its job.
-For example, the following should be avoided, as they cause the door or sphincter between the stomach and the esophagus to open when it should be closed.
+For example, the following should be avoided, as they cause the door or sphincter between the stomach and the esophagus to relax/open when it should be closed.

 - Smoking of cigarettes and marijuana (talk to your doctor about how to quit)